ArgetIstalri/Soul-Heroes/README.md

 Afterword zip the directory and put it in your /fiskheroes/ directory.
 Then, run /fiskheroes reload

-If you come across an issue check your game console for more information.
+If you come across an issue, check your game console for more information.
 Also, it's a good practice to make sure all of your JSON and JS files are valid.

 You can use any checker you'd like.
 We suggest https://jsonformatter.org/json-parser